Tvashtri

 Let’s talk about Tvashtri, the Vedic demipower of Creation, Artifice, and Science.
 This cutter’s a true brain box, a patron of all those who tinker and toil with their hands and minds.
 His followers—a bunch of artisans more interested in hard work than troubling about morals and ethics—are expected to be as sharp as a razor with their problem-solving.
 Mechanicians and inventors, they sing his praises, seeing him as the absolute pinnacle of their craft.

-In his Realm, though, that’s where Tvashtri cuts a figure.
+Tvashtri the Artificer is the go-to for power those who design and dream up new-fangled contraptions.
+Most of his time’s spent hammering out the weapons of the gods, secretly enchanting them so they can’t ever be used against him.
 He looms large like a clockwork giant, busying himself with this and that.
-One moment he’s overseeing a new building, the next he’s crafting tools and trinkets with hands as delicate as they are massive.
-And then there are times he’s doing the dodge from his own followers, who are always buzzing around, itching to show him their latest brainstorms.
+One moment he’s overseeing a new building, the next he’s crafting tools and trinkets with hands as delicate-ey-massive hands.
+And then there are times he’s dodging from his own followers, who are always buzzing around, itching to show him their latest brainstorms.
+Tvashtri just wants to get things done.
+A symbol of ingenuity, he’s a beacon for those who see the world not as it is, but as it could be.
+He’s a reminder that sometimes the greatest magic of all is the spark of a new idea.

 Canonical Source: On Hallowed Ground [2e] p105,154,157,179 (brief mentions)